czielinski/portfolioopt/README.md

 ### Installation

+The easiest way of installing the library is with `pip install portfolioopt`.
+The PyPI information page can be found [here](https://pypi.python.org/pypi/portfolioopt).

-Clone the repository via `git clone https://github.com/czielinski/portfolioopt.git` and install the module via `python setup.py install`.
-To manually install the requirements you can also use `pip install -r requirements.txt`.
+To manually install the library, clone the repository via `git clone https://github.com/czielinski/portfolioopt.git` and install the module with `python setup.py install`.
+To install the requirements by hand you can also use `pip install -r requirements.txt`.
 You can run the tests with `python setup.py test` or with `python -m unittest discover` in the module directory.
 If everything is right, all tests should pass.

+The `portfolioopt` module provides the optimization routines, the file `example.py` provides a simple usage example.
 Please also read the `LICENSE.txt` file.

-The `portfolioopt` module provides the optimization routines, the file `example.py` provides a simple usage example.

 ### Example